 Drinks are heating up at more buttoned-down spots as well.
 Liquid Lab, a New York-based cocktail consulting company, offers a very popular Tomato Basil Martini (recipe below) with touch of heat at its private events according to co-founder Parker Boase.
 At New York’s La Contenta Oeste, bar manager Alex Valencia offers up a wide range of agave-based cocktails all with extra heat.
 The Mayan (coconut-infused Milagro tequila, housemade corn purée and lime juice) features habanero bitters.

 “Hot sauce is a great way to balance out fruity cocktails and give them more depth,” says Boase.
-“With the martini, we experimented with a bunch of hot sauces, and Tabasco worked the best.
-I personally put Sriracha on all my food, but for this drink it was too mealy.”
+“With the martini, we experimented with a bunch of hot sauces, andworked the best.
+I personally put on all my food, but for this drink it was too mealy.”

 Ready to get creative with your own spicy cocktails?
 Keep these tips in mind: